A Non-Orthogonal Variational Quantum Eigensolver: Introduction

 Large, error-corrected quantum computers are expected to provide powerful new tools for understanding quantum many-body physics.
 For example, such devices will be able to efficiently simulate long-time dynamics~\cite{Lloyd1996-le}, and through phase estimation, measure the energy of a trial wavefunction while projecting it into the eigenbasis of the Hamiltonian~\cite{Aspuru-Guzik2005-wz}.
 Prior to the availability of such devices, it is natural to ask how today's noisy, intermediate-scale quantum (NISQ) platforms may be used for similar ends.
 One appealing strategy, the variational quantum eigensolver (VQE)~\cite{Peruzzo2014-cv, McClean2016-zj}, uses a potentially noisy quantum computer as a black box to prepare parametrized wavefunctions and measure their energy.
 By optimizing over the wavefunction parameters in a classical outer loop, one obtains a variational upper bound on the true ground state energy.

 While it is believed that even a noisy, modestly-sized quantum computer can prepare and measure states that are out of reach for a classical computer~\cite{Boixo2018-ea}, it will still likely be difficult to take advantage of this fact to surpass the capabilities of classical variational methods~\cite{Wecker2015-ue, McClean2018-an, Kandala2017-tx, Colless2018-ew}.
-One serious challenge is the decoherence caused by noise, which is particularly damaging for quantum chemical calculations that demand a high degree of precision~\cite{Kandala2017-tx, Colless2018-ew, Huggins2019-lx}.
-Recent works have presented a variety of approaches to overcoming this difficulty, including combining error detection schemes with postselection~\cite{McArdle2019-pf, Bonet-Monroig2018-pb, Huggins2019-lx}, extrapolating to the zero-noise limit~\cite{Temme2017-yv, Otten2019-td, Kandala2019-hc}, and using additional measurements and post-processing to construct better energy estimators~\cite{McClean2017-uf, Bonet-Monroig2018-pb, McClean2019-kp, Sagastizabal2019-sz}.
+One serious challenge is that noise is particularly damaging for quantum chemical calculations that demand a high degree of precision~\cite{Kandala2017-tx, Colless2018-ew, Huggins2019-ej}.
+Recent works have presented a variety of approaches to overcoming this difficulty, including combining error detection schemes with postselection~\cite{McArdle2019-pf, Bonet-Monroig2018-pb, Huggins2019-ej}, extrapolating to the zero-noise limit~\cite{Temme2017-yv, Otten2019-td, Kandala2019-hc}, and using additional measurements and post-processing to construct better energy estimators~\cite{McClean2017-uf, Bonet-Monroig2018-pb, McClean2020-em, Sagastizabal2019-sz}.
 A complementary body of research has focused on developing new variational ans\"atze that use fewer gates and thus offer less opportunity for errors to occur~\cite{Kivlichan2018-is, Lee2019-ne, Grimsley2019-qa}.
-In this work, we shall present a new approach in this latter direction which allows for a systematic increase in wavefunction complexity without a growing circuit depth.
+We shall present a new approach in this latter direction that allows for a systematic increase in wavefunction complexity without a growing circuit depth.